Platform-OS/platformos-check/docs/checks/convert_include_to_render.md

 # Discourage the use of `include` (`ConvertIncludeToRender`)

 The `include` tag is [deprecated][deprecated].
-This tag exists to enforce the use of the `render` tag instead of `include`.
+This check exists to enforce the use of the `render` tag instead of `include`.

 The `include` tag works similarly to the `render` tag, but it lets the code inside of the snippet to access and overwrite the variables within its parent theme file.
-The `include` tag has been deprecated because the way that it handles variables reduces performance and makes theme code harder to both read and maintain.
+The `include` tag has been deprecated because the way that it handles variables reduces performance and makes the code harder to both read and maintain.

 ## Check Details